Tenable Add-On for Splunk Installation

 -

-Restart Splunk if a Restart Required prompt appears.
+Restart Splunk if prompted.

 Note: You can optionally update the default chunk size for Tenable Vulnerability Management export host vulnerabilities and export host assets sync calls.
-To update the default setting, open the $SPLUNK_HOME/etc/apps/TA-tenable/default/inputs.conf file, and update value of vuln_num_assets (number of assets used to chunk the vulnerabilities) and assets_chunk_size (number of assets per exported chunk) in tenable_io stanza as per requirement.
+To update the default setting, open the $SPLUNK_HOME/etc/apps/TA-tenable/default/inputs.conf file, and update the value of vuln_num_assets (number of assets used to chunk the vulnerabilities) and assets_chunk_size (number of assets per exported chunk) in tenable_io stanza as per requirement.
 Save the file changes and restart Splunk.

 Note: You may need to update the Tenable Macro, get_tenable_index, for data to begin populating the application dashboards.